What Is Asexuality And How Does It Feel To Be Asexual

 “For me the worst part is that pressure to conform.
 We’re a small section of society and people don’t understand us at all.
 They just don’t get what it feels like.
 So they don’t make space for us.

 “I’m super romantic, but finding romantic relationships is often tricky.
 Partners who understand and accept my asexuality are really rare.
-So they may feel pressure to engage in sexual activity to maintain a relationship.
-I often feel the pressure to have sex and I’m expected to enjoy it, even if I didn't feel comfortable with it.
-It’s made me shy away from dating and that makes me feel lonely.
+So I have felt pressure to engage in sexual activity to maintain a relationship.
+I often felt the pressure to have sex and I’m expected to enjoy it, even if I didn't feel comfortable with it.
+It’s made me shy away from dating in the past and that made me feel lonely.

 “You’d be amazed at how many conversations are about sex and feeling sexual towards someone.
 And I feel really excluded from those conversations, which can make me feel even more isolated.